 Exendin 3 is a potent and selective glucagon-like peptide-1 receptor (GLP-1R) antagonist.

 Originally identified in Heloderma horridum horridum (Mexican beaded lizard), exendin-3 is in the glucagon family.
 Exendin 3 stimulates vasoactive intestinal peptide (VIP) receptors in high concentrations.
-This leads to an increase in cAMP levels and amylase secretion in the pancreas.
+This leads to increased cAMP levels and amylase secretion in the pancreas.
 However, low exendin-3 exposure only increases cAMP levels.

-In applications, exendin-3 was found to induce hypotension by relaxation of cardiac smooth muscle.
-Using a tag, exendin-3 is being investigated as a stable agonist for GLP1R for detection of insulinomas, a pancreatic B cell derived cancer with high GLP1R expression.
+In applications, exendin-3 was found to induce hypotension by relaxation of cardiac, smooth muscle.
+Using a tag, exendin-3 is being investigated as a stable agonist for GLP1R to detect insulinomas, a pancreatic B cell-derived cancer with high GLP1R expression.
 Exendin 3 has also been used on mouse models to assess its effect on glucose-stimulated insulin secretion in glucagon receptor knockout (Gcgr-/-) backgrounds.
 Understanding the interplay between exendin 3 and metabolism could provide new insights into the obesity crisis.

 HGEGTFTSDLSKQMEEEAVRLFIEWLKNGGPSSGAPPPS-[K(AF647 DBCO)]-amideView products